PawanRamaMali/API/README.md

 3. The server sends a response to the API with the requested information.
 4. The API transfers the data to the initial requesting application.

+While the data transfer will differ depending on the web service being used, this process of requests and response all happens through an API.
+Whereas a user interface is designed for use by humans, APIs are designed for use by a computer or application.

+APIs offer security by design because their position as middleman facilitates the abstraction of functionality between two systems—the API endpoint decouples the consuming application from the infrastructure providing the service.
+API calls usually include authorization credentials to reduce the risk of attacks on the server, and an API gateway can limit access to minimize security threats.
+Also, during the exchange, HTTP headers, cookies, or query string parameters provide additional security layers to the data.

 # Remote API

 Remote APIs allow developers to manipulate remote resources through protocols, specific standards for communication that allow different technologies to work together, regardless of language or platform.
 For example, the Java Database Connectivity API allows developers to query many different types of databases with the same set of functions, while the Java remote method invocation API uses the Java Remote Method Protocol to allow invocation of functions that operate remotely, but appear local to the developer.